hatakkey/MAG-integrated/docs/installation_verification.md

 ###4. **Downloadin the CLIscripts**

-Via using the below pre-defined scripts,the cliscripts can be download to the nodes
+The following predefined scripts can be used to download the CLI scripts directly to the nodes

 ```bash
 [root@compute-1 scripts]# ./upload-cliscripts.sh